hasanshahriar32/hotspotchain/MMKV-ANDROID-CI-DEBUG.md

 - Updated the dummy CMakeLists.txt to add `return()` as the first line, ensuring CMake does not attempt to build any MMKV JNI sources.
 - Next: Commit and push these changes, then re-run CI to check if the build proceeds past the previous C++/CMake errors.

+## 2025-06-15 (cont'd)

+### Actions Taken
+- Updated the Gradle patch logic in build.gradle to also remove any line containing 'react-native-mmkv' from AUTOLINKED_LIBRARIES in Android-autolinking.cmake.
+- This should prevent the build from linking or building MMKV at all, avoiding codegen-related C++ errors.
+- Next: Commit and push these changes, then re-run CI to check if the build proceeds past the previous errors.

 ---